featbit/featbit-python-sdk/README.md

 ### FBUser

-`User`: A dictionary of attributes that can affect flag evaluation, usually corresponding to a user of your application.
+A dictionary of attributes that can affect flag evaluation, usually corresponding to a user of your application.
 This object contains built-in properties(`key`, `name`).
 The `key` and `name` are required.
 The `key` must uniquely identify each user; this could be a username or email address for authenticated users, or a ID for anonymous users.
 The `name` is used to search your user quickly.
 You may also define custom properties with arbitrary names and values.
 For instance, the custom key should be a string; the custom value should be a string, number or boolean value